 Railway Staff Protection Keyswitch

 The TBTC system monitors the status of all Keyswitches in the normal working position.
 When any Keyswitch operation is detected, the TBTC system shall close the relevant tracks in such a way that no approaching train shall be given LMA closer than a safety distance to the protected area.
-Any train within or with a LMA into protected area shall be emergency braked to a stop.
-Points within protected area shall be prevented from moving automatically or when commanded.
+Any train within or with a LMA into a protected area shall be emergency braked to a stop.
+Points within the protected area shall be prevented from moving automatically or when commanded.

 Local commands (LCP Mode) will be permitted to operate the points.
 TBTC system also commands lighting of indication at the SPK unit(s).
 The protection shall apply until the key is return to the lock and Keyswitch moved to normal working position.

 The system behavior to this device is identical to other emergency stop devices.
 There is no override for SPKs.
 The status of the Staff protection keyswitches will be displayed at SMC workstations.

 When the staff require access to the area of track protected by SPK, they shall turn the key to the “Area protected” position and remove the key from Keyswitch.